rmcomplexity/blog/_posts/2018-08-04-first-few-tech-or-python-conferences.md

 Then the open space starts.
 In the [Open Space's User Guide][open-spaces-guide] mentions that an open space starts when it has to start.
 This is a more informal way of gathering people and talk about stuff.
-I went to a very interesting open space about Geographic Information Systems (GIS) and then to a writing open space lead by one and only [Bruce Eckel][bruce-eckel].
+I went to a very interesting open space about Geographic Information Systems (GIS) and then to a writing open space lead by the one and only [Bruce Eckel][bruce-eckel].

 Attending to a few open spaces made me realize I wanted to participate more.
 I went on and looked for a spot on one of those big grid boards.
-It was going to be the last day of the conference and I thought this was better, that way I wouldn't feel bad if people didn't come.
+The slot was on the last day of the conference and I thought this was better, that way I wouldn't feel bad if people didn't come.
 I wrote on a piece of paper **"Task Queues (Celery and such)"**.
 I started telling some new people I met at the conference about the Open Space I was organizing, and they all responded